keithstellyes/mtg-lookup/README.md

 # Syntax

-In mtg-lookup, there are 2 types of parameters implemented, each with their own syntax.
+In mtg-lookup, there are 3 types of parameters implemented, each with their own syntax.
+There is also print settings

-**Integer paramters:**
+**Integer parameters:**

 The keywords are: power, toughness, p, t, and cmc. (p ant t are shorthand for power and toughness) right after usage of an integer argument, you must define